 1. IPA/Pale Ale

-“The best beer to compliment the ‘skunky’ and ‘dank’ aromas of cannabis would be something equally strong and aromatic: an IPA or Pale Ale,” Dafoe told GreenState.
-“An IPA style beer is heavy on bitterness and hop aromas, which are great for masking and complimenting the natural pungency of the cannabis plant.”
+“The best beer to complement the ‘skunky’ and ‘dank’ aromas of cannabis would be something equally strong and aromatic: an IPA or Pale Ale,” Dafoe told GreenState.
+“An IPA style beer is heavy on bitterness and hop aromas, which are great for masking and complementing the natural pungency of the cannabis plant.”